 For Windows Active Directory Authentication

 EFT Server is installed by default under the "local system" account, which cannot log in to AD.
 EFT Server must be running under an account that has permission to access the domain controller (i.e., create a domain account for EFT Server).
 Each Site can connect to only one domain.
 To connect to multiple domains, you must create multiple AD Sites.
+(Refer to Support for Foreign Groups for more information.)

 In the Authentication type list, click Windows Active Directory Authentication.